osoner/countly-documentation/reference/custom-events.md

 	}

 An event key can have unlimited number of segmentation key-values and all these segmentation keys will be available from your dashboard the moment you first use them inside your application.

+Pretty simple right?
+Here are some further documentation that you might find useful in order to get the best out of custom events;

+- [SDK methods for custom events](https://count.ly/resources/reference/sdk-methods-for-custom-events): Function calls (for various platforms) you will need in order to send event data to Countly Server
+- [Countly Drill](https://count.ly/resources/reference/drill): A very very very advanced query tool for your custom events
+- [Countly Funnels](https://count.ly/resources/reference/funnels): Track paths and goal completions inside your app using custom events